cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 a couple of evenings, I had ticked off all requirements of the booking system I set out to complete, with the majority of that time spent on the development of React components and making the front-end responsive, as it would mostly be used on mobile devices.

-I'm really pleased with the end result, and is proving to be useful already.
+I'm really pleased with the end result, and it's proving to be useful already.
 All of the tech mentioned have been great to work with and would certainly be on my list to use again.

 ## Screenshots